Marketing: Strategies vs Plans

 Learn the Difference Between These Key Business Elements

 It's not uncommon for people to confuse the difference between a marketing strategy and a marketing plan.
-I've found the easiest way to explain the difference is like this:
+The easiest way to explain the difference is like this:

 The issue is that most people try to set out to achieve the "how" without first knowing the "what."
 It can end up wasting resources for a company, both time and money.

 When it comes to marketing, we must always identify the what and then dig into the how.
 If you remember one sentence from this article, it's this one: Strategy is the thinking, and planning is the doing.
 Here is an example of how the two work together: